Updated: Oct 29, 2020

 God is eternal and the truthfulness of His word is inextricably linked to His divine nature.

-This point can be made throughout the Bible.
+This point can be supported throughout the Bible.

 God declares His word to be "standing", or "continue to stand" throughout eternity.